 But does that mean a puppy can’t be inspired aka “trained” to want to come back when called when chasing a bunny?

-Of course this is the same for our agility dogs.
+Of course, this is the same for our agility dogs.
 Just like training a recall, the training of predictive verbal cues is very strategic.
 And the cool thing is it actually trains your dog to listen to your body cues better as well.
-It is like one sets of cues “backs up” the other!
+It is like one set of cues “backs up” the other!

 So since I did promise you “something” today I thought it would be fun to play this game…